ahmetkarakus0/attribute-scope/README.md

 1. Click the "Show Elements with Data Test Id" button in the bottom-right corner of your page
 2. Elements with data-test-id will be highlighted with a red border
 3. Hover over any highlighted element to see its data-test-id value
-4. Press 'C' while hovering to copy the data-test-id to your clipboard
+4. Press 'CMD+C' or 'CTRL+C' while hovering to copy the data-test-id to your clipboard
 5. Click the button again to disable highlighting
+6. Click the "Enable Java Smart Copy" button to format the data-test-id for java smart copy

 ## Technical Details